 Yesterday, on the way to pick up my oldest son from a class he was taking, my kids and I were on the freeway driving in the rain (yay for rain!!).
 I noticed the car in front of me slam on his brakes, and thankfully I had enough space between the two of us to slow down without anything too crazy happening.

 I was at a complete stop, when I looked in my rearview mirror and saw a small car behind me approaching really fast.
 I could tell he was not going to be able to stop fast enough, and I quickly tried to move to the right to avoid getting hit.
 Unfortunately, I could only move so fast, and he collided with me.
+Since I had to find a new car, I discovered the new and best ways to finance a new van.

 Our van was pushed into the onramp of traffic, and thankfully (again), an oncoming car was able to swerve around me to avoid hitting us.